 Finalist, South Carolina Junior Book Award

-When 12-year-old Willa's mother died five years ago, her father moved Willa and her younger twin brothers deep into the heart of the Alaskan wilderness.
+When twelve-year-old Willa's mother died five years ago, her father moved Willa and her younger twin brothers deep into the heart of the Alaskan wilderness.
 They built a log cabin and survived on food they grew and animals they hunted.
 But Willa's father's dream of living off the land begins to fail, though he'll never admit that.
-Willa wants to go to school, to have a best friend, and safety for her family.
+Willa wants to go to school, to find a best friend, and to have safety for her family.
 The time has come for Willa to find her own true north, even if it involves a dangerous journey.

 Tracks in the Snow

-When Amy doesn't show up to baby-sit, Erin knows that something must be terribly wrong.
+When Amy doesn't show up to babysit, Erin knows that something must be terribly wrong.
 But who will believe her?
 Not her parents, not even the police.
-They all tell Erin the same thing—Amy is irresponsible —so Erin decides to take things into her own hands.
-She persuades Tiffany, her new science partner, to do a project on animal tracks, figuring the project will give her an excuse to search for Amy.
+They all tell Erin the same thing—Amy is irresponsible —so Erin decides to take matters into her own hands.
+She persuades Tiffany, her new science partner, to do a project on animal tracks, figuring the assignment will give her an excuse to search for Amy.
 While the two girls are in the woods, a sudden spring blizzard strikes.
-Erin and Tiffany are now snowbound, with only one thought—survival.
+Erin and Tiffany are now snowbound, with only one thought: survival.

 "The two girls prove their resourcefulness...in this well-written...adventure story." —The Horn Book

 Zip up your jacket!
 Grab your binoculars!
 How to Survive in Antarctica is a cross between a survival guide and a travel guide for kids, giving lots of hands-on information about spending time on the ice continent.
 This book will tell you how to build a snow shelter, what to do if you fall in a crevasse, and how to identify whale spouts and penguin species.
 Bledsoe includes lots of personal stories about her own adventures, as well as short nuggets about the lives of people and other animals who live and work in Antarctica.
 Photos throughout bring the words to life.